kasiv008/OFFSEG/README.md

 OFFSEG: A Semantic Segmentation Framework for Off-Road Driving

-Official implementation of the paper:
+Official implementation of the paper on custom dataset for culvert inspection:
 "OFFSEG: A Semantic Segmentation Framework for Off-Road Driving"

     📄 Read the paper: arXiv Link